grnair89/CalvinIoT/README.md

-# An IoT Data processing FrameWork based on Actor Model and Flow Based programming
+# An IoT data processing frameWork based on actor model and flow based programming

 ## What is this?